smg478/Kaggle-CarvanaImageMaskingChallenge/README.md

 ## Kaggle Carvana Image Masking Challange 2017 solution on keras

 This repository contains the keras solution files of the challange.
-Results produced from this algorithm ranks below 50 in the private leaderboard of the competition.
+Results produced from this solution ranks below 50 in the private leaderboard of the competition.

-Usage of the code is mostly similar to Peter's keras implementation of the solution.
-Thanks to him for nice starter code!
+The solution is based on [Peter's](https://github.com/petrosgk/Kaggle-Carvana-Image-Masking-Challenge) starter code for keras.
+Usage of the code is mostly similar to his one.
+However, the main contribution of this work is a modified version of the u-net.

 The file 'u_net_models.py' contains definitions of one basic and two modified u-nets.